MTL2000/AWS-SAA-C02-Study-Guide/README.md

 - Automates the moving of objects between the different storage tiers.
 - Can be used in conjunction with versioning.
 - Lifecycle rules can be applied to both current and previous versions of an object.

-### S3 Cross Region Replication:
-- Cross region replication only work if versioning is enabled.
-- When cross region replication is enabled, no pre-existing data is transferred.
-Only new uploads into the original bucket are replicated.
-All subsequent updates are replicated.
-- When you replicate the contents of one bucket to another, you can actually change the ownership of the content if you want.
-You can also change the storage tier of the new bucket with the replicated content.
-- When files are deleted in the original bucket (via a delete marker as versioning prevents true deletions), those deletes are not replicated.
-- <a href="https://aws.amazon.com/solutions/cross-region-replication-monitor/">Cross Region Replication Overview</a>
-- <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-what-is-isnot-replicated.html#replication-what-is-not-replicated ">What is and isn’t replicated such as encrypted objects, deletes, items in glacier, etc.</a>

 ### S3 Transfer Acceleration:
 - Transfer acceleration makes use of the CloudFront network by sending or receiving data at CDN points of presence (called edge locations) rather than slower uploads or downloads at the origin.